What is Medication Assisted Treatment For Alcohol Addiction or MAT?

 Dependence is a physical reliance on alcohol.
 Initially, alcohol enhances the effects of GABA, a neurotransmitter that produces feelings of calm and well-being, and reduces the activity of glutamate, a neurotransmitter associated with feelings of excitability.

 When alcohol use becomes chronic, the brain attempts to compensate for the presence of alcohol by suppressing GABA (calm) activity and increasing glutamate (excitability) activity.
 As a result, it takes more significant amounts of alcohol increasingly to produce the desired effects.
 This is known as tolerance, and it’s the primary sign that you may be developing a dependence.

 At some point, brain function may shift so that the brain begins to operate more comfortably when alcohol is present than when it’s not.
 Then, when you stop drinking, regular brain function rebounds, which causes the onset of withdrawal symptoms.
 Alcohol dependence is characterized by these symptoms, including nausea, tremors, insomnia, headaches, hallucinations, and seizures.

 4 Types Of Medication Assisted Treatment For Alcohol Addiction

-Four medications help treat alcohol addiction and dependence.
+Medication assisted treatment for alcohol use disorder relies on four medications to help treat alcohol addiction and dependence.
 Which type of Medication Assisted Treatment for alcohol addiction is right for you depends on the severity of your addiction and your unique needs.

 - Acamprosate: Acamprosate was approved by the FDA in 2004 for treating alcohol dependence.
 After detox is complete and the individual is abstinent, acamprosate is administered to help normalize the glutamate and GABA systems to reduce long-term symptoms of withdrawal, which often include insomnia, anxiety, and restlessness.
 In addition, treating these symptoms is effective for helping to reduce the risk of relapse.